rot256/boxtransport/README.md

 BoxTransport
 ============

-BoxTransport contains implementation of the [net.Conn](https://golang.org/pkg/net/#Conn) interface which allows for encrypted communication over TCP using NaCl boxes called BoxConn.
+BoxTransport contains an implementation of the [net.Conn](https://golang.org/pkg/net/#Conn) interface and allows for encrypted communication over TCP using NaCl boxes.
 BoxConn can be used for streaming content (using the net.Conn interface).

 BoxConn also has a .WriteFrame and .ReadFrame method which allows sending fixed size messages.
 Frames are limited to 65495 bytes (BoxTransport.MaxContent) - streaming have no such limitations.